revzim/dota_autochess/README.md

 ## installation:
 #### + clone the repo
+#### + use Makefile
+	- make install
+		- *can fail out, but will install dependencies
+	- make start
+		- will auto spin up server on port 8080
+		- will prompt for Discord Bot Token
+		- will then spin up discord bot

 #### + install all go dependencies
 	- auto "go get ./..."
 	- manually: